 So here we go, some really big What Not to Dos:

 I live in coat weather.
 Its definitely still winter in Seattle so it felt really weird to be packing for a warm weather climate.
 I fought with myself NOT to pack sweaters.
 I did!
 And when we arrived (yep!) it was in the 40s and 50s in stinkin’ Florida!
 Yes I had checked the weather report and saw it might be a little cool–like jeans and short sleeve shirt cool–not sweatshirt cold.
 Ugh.
-Well you live and learn, and you go to Target to buy a hoodie. —-> Yes that one.
+Well you live and learn, and you go to Target to buy a hoodie (seen here).

 But don’t worry, it did eventually warm up and we had some fun in the sun.
-We also got these awesome floaties at Target for $3 each before we went swimming.
-Much easier than having to pack floaties for your trip.—->
+We also got the awesome floaties seen above at Target for $3 each before we went swimming.
+Much easier than having to pack floaties for your trip.

 2. Do not take your phone into the mall bathroom and leave it in the stall.
 It WILL get stolen and immediately turned off so you cannot track it with your handy “Find My Phone” iPhone app.

 Ugh.
 I couldn’t believe it.
 My iPhone 4, which I loved, which housed ALL of my information and life was stolen from a mall bathroom.
 I took it out of my back pocket so I wouldn’t accidentally drop it in the toilet (which I have also done before) and while I avoided that terrible situation, got myself into a much bigger mess.